 - 3.75 stitches per inch x 39″ (twin size) = 146.25.
 Round to 146 stitches.
 That’s your starting chain.

 The larger the hook you use, the fewer stitches you will have to do across a row.
 It’s something to consider for time and effort with your afghan.

-You are welcome to click onto the picture to open the PDF.
+You are welcome to click on the picture to open the PDF.
 This will allow you to save or print my worksheet.

 - I have provided 4 sizes of hooks which include the standard 5 mm / H Hook to 6.5 mm / J Hook that is typically suggested for this yarn level.